varigence/docs/bimlflex/release-notes/new-features-2022.1.md

 ---
 uid: bimlflex-2022-r1-new-features
-name: New Features in BimlFlex 2022
+name: New Features in BimlFlex 2022 R1
+summary: New Features Included Within BimlFlex 2022 R1
 ---
-# New Features in BimlFlex 2022
+# New Features in BimlFlex 2022 R1

 ## Feature Highlights